JanieCoulombeStat/janiecoulombestat.github.io/_pages/cv.md

 * 2019-2021: Chair of the Student and Recent Graduate Committee (SARGC) of the Statistical Society of Canada (SSC) (Mandate ended on June 30, 2021)
 * 2019: Organizing committee of the (Bio)Statistics Research and Career Day, McGill University
 * 2018: Co-Chair of the Canadian Statistics Student Conference of the SSC held in Montreal
+* 2013-2021: Involved with the Student and Recent Graduate committee of the SSC (translation work, chairing, etc.).